 As Seneca wrote, “it is the superfluous things, for which men sweat.
 The superfluous things that wear our Toga’s threadbare.
 That force us to grow old in camp; that dash us upon foreign shores.”

 What is necessary to you?
 And even useful?
 And how much of what you are chasing is superfluous?
 We are always the root of our own problems, one way or another.
 These days, we need money to live.
 It has been well documented that money can buy you happiness, but only up until a certain point.
-So are we wasting away at a job that is killing us simply to obtain superfluous things that we’ve convinced ourselves, consciously or not, are necessary?
+So are we wasting away at a job that is killing us simply to obtain superfluous things that we’ve convinced ourselves – consciously or not – are necessary things?

 Because joy, in contrast with pleasure, is a lasting and sustainable state of being.
-It comes from a place of learning or struggle over time, and the enjoyment of the fruits of that labor, which encourages more learning and struggle.
+It comes from a place of learning or struggle over time.
+The enjoyment of the fruits of that labor encourages more learning and struggle.
 There is joy in finding wisdom, or in learning new skills and finding places to apply them that bring us meaning, or in saving money and investing it in something we believe in.